DariuszUrbanek/DbSpringAuth/README.md

 * "base_branch" contains basic version of an application
-* "master" contains extended range of functionality
+* "experiments" contains extended range of functionality